artineering-io/flair-docs/flair/setup.md

 * Windows: `Documents/maya`
 * Linux: `~/maya`

 The "Only for me" option allows keeping different versions of Flair on different versions of Maya.
-However, you will need read/write permissions to the Flair installation folder.
+However, everyone using Flair will need read/write permissions to the Flair installation folder.
 {: .info}

 #### For all users
 *Recommended for studios or institutions* where multiple artists use Flair from the same workstation/server.

-This method allows installing Flair automatically in all supported Maya versions, even in environments with strict read-only policies e.g., *Rez* repo.
+This method allows installing Flair automatically in all supported Maya versions, even in environments with strict read-only policies e.g., **Rez**.

 The Flair installation "For all users" requires admin/sudo privileges to place files in: